 Maplewood Kitchen and Bar earned its reputation as the “in” place for brunch by emphasizing local and organic ingredients served in a rustic-contemporary atmosphere.
 Order at the counter (clipboard menus line the entry hall), and your food is brought to your table as it comes out of the kitchen.
 This is a great spot to sample goetta, a sausage-like Cincinnati staple made with ground beef, pork, onions and oats.
 We especially love the berry-topped lemon ricotta pancakes and the locally-roasted La Terra coffees.

 Nowhere is Cincinnati’s support of the arts more visible than the sides of its buildings.
 ArtWorks, a non-profit that trains young artists and supports public art, teamed with the city to create 132 outdoor murals in 44 neighborhoods.
-See a dozen of those during the Soul of Downtown guided walking tour (every Saturday, May-October), 90 minutes of insider info on the city’s art heritage and history.
+See 10 or more of those during one of the Soul of Downtown guided walking tours (Saturdays and Sundays, May-October), 90 minutes of insider info on the city’s art heritage and history.
 And really cool murals!

 Ruthven The Last Passenger Pigeon mural.
 Photo courtesy of JM Wolf.